-COURSE BTL Upon suc CO1 Understand the evolution of Constitution of India K2 CO2 Make use of one's Fundamental rights. К3 CO3 Understand the functioning of the Union Government K2 CO4 Understand the functioning of the State and local self Government.
+COURSE BTL Upon suc Upon successful completion of the course, the student will be able to: CO1 Understand the evolution of Constitution of India K2 CO2 Make use of one's Fundamental rights.
+K3 CO3 Understand the functioning of the Union Government K2 CO4 Understand the functioning of the State and local self Government.
 K2 CO5 Understand the value of Indian Constitution in functioning of the country.
 K2